Why is it important

 Innovation

-by collaboration with allies to research and innovate solutions that enhance our systems resilience as well as create value-added and business opportunities
+by collaborating with allies to research and innovate solutions that enhance system resilience while creating value-added opportunities and business growth.

 Privacy Protection